enimo/angular-fis-kit/README.md

 ## Testing

-There are two kinds of tests in the angular-fis-kit application: Unit tests and End to End tests.
+There are two kinds of tests in the angular-fis-kit application: Unit tests.

 ### Running Unit Tests